(Updated June 8, 2020)

 Options Moving Forward:

-TO OUR FAMILIES WHO ENROLLED IN SESSION 1M, 1, 1A, & 1B FOR SUMMER 2020: we fully share the disappointment with you and are beyond grateful for your patience and support through the recent weeks.
-We have outlined the following options for your paid tuition this summer and ask that you send an email to firstname.lastname@example.org with the option that you select.
+TO OUR FAMILIES CURRENTLY ENROLLED IN 2020 SESSIONS: We fully share the disappointment with you and want to thank you for all of the calls and messages of support along the way.
+We have outlined the following options for your paid tuition this summer and ask that you send an email to email@example.com with the option that you select.
 Please understand that it will take us some time to process each request, but we will be sure to reply with confirmation upon doing so.